Cheeden/tp/docs/DeveloperGuide.md

 * values speed and organization over visual-heavy interfaces
 * often has limited time for admin work and prefers tools that reduce repetitive tracking tasks

-**Value proposition**: TutorTrack is a centralised tool to manage lesson plans, assignments datelines, and payments based on student's contacts in one streamlined system.
-Built for tutor with many students, TutorTrack helps reduce time tutors spend on administrative tasks and simplifies preparation of progress updates for parents.
-With that, tutors are empowered to focus on what matters most - marking, giving feedback, and creating target resources for students.
+**Value proposition**: TutorTrack is a centralised tool to manage lesson plans, assignments, deadlines and learning progress based on student contacts in one streamlined system.
+Built for tutors with many students, TutorTrack helps reduce time spent on administrative tasks and simplifies preparation of progress updates for parents.
+With that, tutors are empowered to focus on what matters most – marking, giving feedback, and creating target resources for students.

 ### User stories